 A 64th of an inch seems like a small amount, but when you’re talking overall string heights of 3/64 to 5/64, a 64th is a significant change!

-In general, the rule is that as you go from the high to low strings, there should be a gradual increase in height.
-If you have a fairly radiused fretboard, your strings should follow the radius of the fretboard.
+Generally, the rule is that height should gradually increase as you go from the high to low strings.
+If you have a reasonably radiused fretboard, your strings should follow the fretboard’s radius.

 If it’s pretty close, to begin with, you should be able to make all the adjustments by just tweaking the string saddles.
-Turning the screws clockwise will raise the saddle, counter-clockwise will lower it.
+Turning the screws clockwise will raise the saddle and lower it counterclockwise.

 Note:

-If you have any high frets or problems with your fretboard, you may not be able to achieve the optimum specifications without first having the issue resolved properly.
+If you have any high frets or problems with your fretboard, you may not be able to achieve the optimum specifications without first having the issue appropriately resolved.

 After adjusting the action and string height, it’s a good idea to adjust the size of the pickups.
 If the pickups are too close to the strings, the magnetic field can affect the intonation, especially with single-coil pickups, and cause undesirable distortion.